ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 The [Amazon Connect Streams library](https://github.com/amazon-connect/amazon-connect-streams) makes it possible to integrate your web applications with AWS Connect.
 It enables the direct embedding of the CCP to a web application and the ability access events in real time.

 For demonstration purposes, I created a Vue app and then fully integated the CCP to my newly created application.
 The end result is a [locally-runnable demo](https://gitlab.ippon.fr/jstrickler/aws-connect-demo).
 The relevant pieces of the demo application are generic enough so that they can be repurposed to fit any web framework (React, Angular, etc).

+Follow these steps to integrate to any web application:

 1. Install the Connect Streams library using npm or yarn.